DevExpress/DevExtreme.AspNet.Data/docs/client-side-with-jquery.md

 ## API Reference

-The client-side API consists of a single method, `DevExpress.data.AspNet.createStore`, that returns an instance of a [`CustomStore`](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/) configured to access a controller.
+The client-side API consists of the `DevExpress.data.AspNet.createStore` method that returns a [`CustomStore`](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/)'s instance.
+This instance is configured to access a controller.

 ### Configuration